-35.3 Currency risk
+34.3 Currency risk

 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 Currency risk arises when future commercial transactions and recognised assets and liabilities are denominated in a currency that is not the Company's measurement currency.
-The Company is exposed to foreign exchange risk arising from various currency exposures primarily with respect to the US Dollar and the Euro.
+The Company is exposed to foreign exchange risk arising from various currency exposures primarily with respect to the US Dollar, Australian Dollar and the British pound.
 The Company's Management monitors the exchange rate fluctuations on a continuous basis and acts accordingly.